hageyahhoo/Agile2020/Agile2020.md

 ## 6. WHAT'S NEXT?
 Currently, we have been trying and investigating the following ideas for further improvements.

-The first one is building `Testable and Disposable Infrastructure`.
+The first one is building "Testable and Disposable Infrastructure".
 Currently, we don't have enough production-like test environments.
 It makes us hard to test enough to detect bugs and reproduce outages quickly without fear for operation miss and misconfiguration.
 It becomes a huge barrier for testing.
 Therefore, we have been trying to build production-like test environments with Container and its orchestration mechanism with Docker and Kubernetes for making testing easier without fear.
 We are aiming to provide immutable and disposable containers, and a way of building their relationships easily.
 We named this idea and mechanism as "Testable and Disposable Infrastructure".
-As a preparation, we are adapting to [Testcontainers](https://www.testcontainers.org/) for testing persistence layer like RDBMS and NoSQL.
+As a preparation, we are adapting to Testcontainers [19] for testing persistence layer like RDBMS and NoSQL.

 The second one is to organize ideas, terminology, and techniques of Test Automation.
 There are lots of confusion about the difference among Unit Testing, Integration Testing, API Testing, End-to-end Testing, and so on.
 It is more than Microservices.
 Therefore, we started summing up these points as a guideline and reference implementations.
 We clarified how to distinguish Test Levels and design each test as a guideline.
 Additionally, we implemented and shared reference implementations of them company-wide.
 Moreover, we held Hackathon events for teaching Karate.
 At the first event, attendees could implement tests for their product's APIs within 2 hours.

-The last one is experimenting `Design Sprint` for solving complex technical problems at a brownfield product.
+The last one is experimenting "Design Sprint" [20] for solving complex technical problems at a brownfield product.
 We have been working with one product development team which develops and operates mature product.
 There are lots of problems, ideas to solve them, and huge confusion.
 To clarify each problem, prioritize each idea, and experiment whether the idea is valuable or not, we started utilizing an idea named Design Sprint.
 We try new ideas within 1-week cycle.
 We gather feedbacks and decide whether to proceed the idea or switch to other one within this short cycle.
 We continue this inspection and adaptation approach until solving problems.
 Currently, this team is adapting to Testcontainers and "Testable and Disposable Infrastructure" with this approach.
 <br />
 <br />
 <br />